Junzhou-712/pintos/pintos_notes/Proj2_note.md

 user_program arg1 arg2 arg3 arg4
 Which means when a thread is created with thread_create in this function to run the user program, you will notice that the thread is named the raw filename: tid = thread_create(file_name, PRI_DEFAULT, start_process, fn_copy);
+> Write each argument (including the executable name) in reverse order, as well as in reverse for each string, to the stack.
+Remember to write a \0 for each argument. memcpy will come in handy here.
+Write the necessary number of 0s to word-align to 4 bytes.
+A little modulus math and memset will get the job done.
+Write the last argument, consisting of four bytes of 0’s.
+Write the addresses pointing to each of the arguments.
+You’ll need to figure out how to reference the addresses after writing all the arguments.
+These are char* s.
+Write the address of argv[0].
+This will be a char**.
+Write the number of arguments (argc).
+Make sure that this spans over 4 bytes.
+Write a NULL pointer as the return address.
+This will be a void*.
 ```c
 #ifndef USERPROG_PROCESS_H
 #define USERPROG_PROCESS_H